-James King was the son of John and Mary King.
-James was born in August 1893 in Cloghog, Cookstown
+James King was the youngest son of John and Mary King.
+John King and Mary Coulton were married in Omagh on 19th November 1874.

 The 1901 census lists James as 10 years old, living with the family at house 22 in Blackhill / Derryloran in Cookstown.
 His father John King was a farm labourer.
 His mother was a domestic servant.
 James is listed as a scholar and was educated in Cookstown.